 Maximize the Space

 While the things you select should have a purpose, it doesn’t mean that you have to go “small” on décor.
 You just have to be intentional about the items you choose and where you place them.
-A bench can double as a storage; decorative planters mounted on a fence can be a place to store garden tools or grow herbs.
+We love these small backyard ideas: a bench can double as a storage; decorative planters mounted on a fence can be a place to store garden tools or grow herbs.

 Create a Focal Point